 - fainted or if you feel like you are going to faint

 If you have fainted or feel like you are going to faint you should lay down with your legs raised.

 4. VIMPAT is a federally controlled substance (C-V) because it can be abused or lead to drug dependence.
 Keep your VIMPAT in a safe place, to protect it from theft.
 Never give your VIMPAT to anyone else, because it may harm them.
 Selling or giving away this medicine is against the law.

 What is VIMPAT?

-VIMPAT is a prescription medicine used with other medicines to treat partial-onset seizures in people 17 years of age and older.
+VIMPAT is a prescription medicine that can be used alone or with other medicines to treat partial-onset seizures in people 17 years of age and older.

 What should I tell my healthcare provider before taking VIMPAT?